 24#.
 Acrylic Pattern Weight Trays

-Keeping your pattern weights in a clear tray on your cutting table prevents them from rolling around and getting lost.
-It makes the “inside” of your workstation look just as beautiful and organized as the rest of the room.
+Keeping your pattern weights in a tray on your cutting table is a good idea.
+It stops them from rolling and getting lost.
+This also makes the area, inside your workstation look neat and organized like the rest of the room.
+You will see that your cutting table and the inside of your workstation look beautiful and organized.
+Your pattern weights tray helps to keep things in order.

 25#.
 Uniform Plastic Scrap Bins

-Labeling small bins by color for your fabric leftovers makes it easy to find pieces for small applique or quilting tasks.
-This prevents your scraps from becoming an unmanageable pile at the bottom of a dark and messy closet.
+Labeling bins by color for your fabric leftovers is a great idea.
+It makes it easy to find the pieces you need for applique or quilting tasks.
+This way your fabric scraps do not become a mess at the bottom of a closet that is dark and messy.
+Labeling bins by color, for your fabric leftovers is really helpful.

 26#.
 Hanging Ironing Board Hooks

-Storing your ironing board on the back of a door or on the wall keeps it off the floor and out of your way.
-It ensures that your pressing station is always ready to go without taking up permanent floor space in the room.
+Storing your ironing board on the back of a door or on the wall keeps it off the floor.
+This way it is, out of your way.
+It makes sure your pressing station is always ready to use.
+You do not have to worry about it taking up floor space in the room.
+Your ironing board and pressing station are always set to go.

 27#.
 Tiered Ruler Display Racks